tetchel/shexter-client/shexter_client/daemon-readme.md

 ```

-## How to run the daemon on WINDOWS using Powershell:
+## How to run the daemon persistantly on WINDOWS using Powershell:

 ```
 # Make sure you are in the shexter_client directory